What is Pollen and How Does it Affect Allergies?

-Allergy-causing plants (trees, weeds, and grasses) make a light, dry type of pollen that’s carried by the wind.
-The individual pollen grains are too small to be seen by the naked eye and can travel many miles in the air.
-In fact, pollen samples have been collected up to 400 miles out at sea and 2 miles high in the air.2
+Allergy-causing plants (trees, weeds, and grasses) produce a light, dry type of pollen that’s carried by the wind.
+The individual pollen grains are too small to be seen by the naked eye and can travel many miles in the air and straight to your nose, triggering allergy symptoms like nasal congestion, sneezing, runny nose, itchy nose, and itchy, watery eyes.*2

 THE POLLINATION PROCESS

-Pollination starts and stops according to the length of the days and nights in a particular area, which depends on geographic location.
-How much pollen a plant produces is determined by the weather, which varies year-to-year.2
+Pollination starts and stops according to the length of the days and nights in a particular area, which depends on geographical location.
+How much pollen a plant produces is determined by the seasons and the weather, which varies year to year.3

 To determine how much pollen is in the air in a certain place at a specific time, you can consult a pollen count.
-As a rule of thumb, pollen counts are highest early in the morning on warm, dry, breezy days and lowest when it’s chilly and wet.2
+As a rule of thumb, pollen counts are highest early in the morning, especially on hot, dry, breezy days and lowest in the late afternoon and after it rains.4

 While you can't put a stop to pollen, you can relieve your allergy symptoms that pollen triggers.
 Unlike most allergy pills, once-daily FLONASE nasal sprays treat nasal congestion,† one of the most bothersome symptoms,5 plus sneezing, runny nose, itchy nose, and itchy, watery eyes.
 Learn how FLONASE can help you enjoy more complete allergy relief* all pollen-season long.